jsjoeio/joeprevite.com/content/2020-06-16-hey-email-review/index.md

 <Note>

-Note: I used to work in the front-end space.
+Note: I used to work in the world of front-end development.
 I am a big fan of productivity apps and a sucker for good design and good marketing so take what I share here with a grain of salt.

 </Note>